cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 $ curl https://raw.githubusercontent.com/batkinson/checkers-go/a09daeb1548dd4cc0145d87c8da3ed2ea33a62e3/checkers/checkers.go | sed 's/package checkers/package rules/' > x/checkers/rules/checkers.go
 ```

-Now, it is time to create the first object.
+Now it is time to create the first object.

 ## The stored game object

-Let's start with the minimum game information needed to be kept in the storage:
+Begin with the minimum game information needed to be kept in the storage:

 * The red player: a string, the serialized address.
 * The black player: a string, the serialized address.